hkjeon/pxe-server-create-playbook/README.md

  - add bond1 interface with vlan
  - after pxe configuration (install), this playbook will automatically PXE setup and boot the server.

+Due to upload capacity limitations, the file below does not exist.
+ - initrd
+ - vmlinuz
+ - grubx64.efi

 If you have any questions, please talk to HK Jeon.